olatundesleek/olatundesleek/README.md

 ## 🌱 What I'm currently learning

 - Advanced Kubernetes configurations and best practices
-- Machine learning and data science with Python
 - Serverless architecture with AWS Lambda

 ## 📈 GitHub Stats